NREL/resstock/measures/ResStockArguments/README.md

 **foundation_wall_insulation_distance_to_bottom**

 The distance from the top of the foundation wall to the bottom of the foundation wall insulation.
 Only applies to basements/crawlspaces.
-If not provided, the OS-HPXML default (see [HPXML Foundation Walls](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-foundation-walls)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-foundation-walls'>HPXML Foundation Walls</a>) is used.

 - **Name:** ``foundation_wall_insulation_distance_to_bottom``
 - **Type:** ``String``